Munich What to visit

 At around 300 hectares, the Olympic Park is also another thing that is rarely missing on any Munich itinerary.
 Built in 1972 for the Olympic Games, it currently has a stadium, an ice rink, a swimming pool, and an athletics track, among others.

-» Churches
+» Churches of Munich

 In a completely different style, there is also the Theatinerkirche Church on the unmissable Odeonsplatz.
-You should also visit St. Peter’s Church as it is the oldest church in town.
+You should also visit St. Peter’s Church, as it is the oldest church in town.
 If you climb to its top, you will enjoy incredible views over the city.

 Munich Asamkirche